safwachy/valt-pass-api/README.md

 DELETE /users/:id/vaults/:vaultId
 ```

-If you would like to test out this API yourself, you can make http requests to the following base URL:
+If you would like to test this API yourself, you can make http requests to the following base URL:

 > https://valt-pass-api.herokuapp.com